90-Minute Extended Domain 2024 Virtual Conference Bundle

 SUNY Oneonta

-Bill Harcleroad is a lifelong activities professional who began his career at the University of Rochester, his alma mater, and now works at SUNY Oneonta, where he has worked for more than 18 years as Director of Campus Activities and Leadership.
-He is a lifelong learner who recently earned a Inclusive and Ethical Leadership badge.
-He is an avid podcast listener, which is a great education and inspirational tool for him.
-Lastly, he is most proud to have raised an amazing human being who has recently transferred to SUNY Oneonta.
+bill harcleroad is a lifelong activities professional who began his career at the University of Rochester, his alma mater, and now works at SUNY Oneonta where he has worked for more than 18 years as Director of Campus Activities and Leadership.
+He has both a bachelor’s in psychology and a Master’s in Curriculum Development from Rochester.
+He is a lifelong learner who has recently earned a badge in Inclusive and Ethical Leadership from the University of South Florida as well as has completed multiple Lumen Fellowships including, most recently, Belonging and Inclusive Teaching.
+He is an avid listener of podcasts, which serve as great education and inspirational tools for him.
+Lastly, he is most proud of raising an amazing human being who has recently transferred to SUNY Oneonta.

 Continuing Education Credits